Check out what can be recycled at Downton's own mini-recycling centre, situated around the back of the Baptist church.

 Many other items are accepted via Downton Churches, the Country Market, Co-op and Pharmacy.
 For some you might need to look a little further afield......

 Collected at the Coop, proceeds to Wiltshire Air Ambulance

 Ring Pulls from Aluminium Cans

-Take to Baptist Church (labelled drawers in entrance hall in Church generally open Mon, Tues, Wed, Thurs and Sunday mornings until 1pm) or the Country Market in the Memorial Hall, every Friday 9.30-11.00 am.
+Use the mini-recycling centre or take to Baptist Church (labelled drawers in entrance hall in Church generally open Mon, Tues, Wed, Thurs and Sunday mornings until 1pm) or the Country Market in the Memorial Hall, every Friday 9.30-11.00 am.